Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Introduction

 Recent work has studied variations on ordeals and money burning, but most of these settings are single-dimensional.
-Motivated by health insurance, \citet{EssaidiGW20} investigate whether, in equilibrium, limiting entry of sellers into a two-sided market improves consumer surplus or not. \citet{dworczak2023equity} studies a different but related problem, the allocation of (divisible) money, and characterizes when using payments via ordeals to better allocate the money yields more utility than ordeal-free equal payments to all agents. \citet{patel2022costly} consider the interplay between verification, costly only to the designer, and ordeals, costly to both, in the single-dimensional i.i.d. setting. \citet{lundy2019allocation} also study the power of verification, but in the setting of allocating indivisible resources to food banks using wait times as an ordeal. \citet{ganesh2023combinatorial} study the question of pen-testing by reinterpreting it as utility maximization; this is for a single-parameter environment with feasibility constraints.
+Motivated by health insurance, \citet{EssaidiGW20} investigate whether, in equilibrium, limiting entry of sellers into a two-sided market improves consumer surplus or not. \citet{dworczak2023equity} study a different but related problem, the allocation of (divisible) money, and characterize when using payments via ordeals to better allocate the money yields more utility than ordeal-free equal payments to all agents. \citet{patel2022costly} consider the interplay between verification, costly only to the designer, and ordeals, costly to both, in the single-dimensional i.i.d. setting. \citet{lundy2019allocation} also study the power of verification, but in the setting of allocating indivisible resources to food banks using wait times as an ordeal. \citet{lundy2024pay} study utility maximization in the context of mobile games that care about platform retention.

 A few recent works foray into multidimensional settings. \citet{ashlagi2023optimal} study the objective function that is a weighted sum of allocative efficiency and social welfare, which can include utility, for the setting of unit-demand agents for totally-ordered objects, restricted to i.i.d.
 This setting was introduced in \citep{FGKK} and proven to be in between single- and multi-dimensional environments by several complexity metrics. \citet{BravermanCK16} study a truly multidimensional problem, the allocation of heterogeneous healthcare services to unit-demand patients where wait times serve as ordeals, but they focus on the computation of efficient equilibria. \citet{yang2022costly} and \citet{ADY} study a multidimensional ordeal setting that is quite different from what we study.
 The mechanism designer can allocate either a good (which has positive value) or an ordeal (which has negative value) and can also use monetary payments (which are transferable and do not impact the objective function).
-They derives conditions under which it is optimal to only allocate the good and not an ordeal, and under which one ordeal mechanism dominates another.
+They derive conditions under which it is optimal to only allocate the good and not an ordeal, and under which one ordeal mechanism dominates another.

 Note that while there is ample work on mechanism design \emph{without} money, it is not relevant to this work, as we are particularly exploring the setting with payments that hurt the objective, and the trade-off of using them.